boyter/cs/README.md

 1. The runaway goroutines
 2. the highlight snippet issue
-3. a help for tui
+3. a help for tui like tig???
 4. filter on filename